CatLover01/AutoGeneratorJokes/README.md

 # Joke Generator App

 A simple web app built with TypeScript that generates random jokes using an external API.
 It features a button that fetches a new joke each time it's clicked.
-Hosted on GitHub Pages, deployed with Vite.
+Hosted on GitHub Pages, deployed with Vite: <https://catlover01.github.io/AutoGeneratorJokes/>

 ## Features
 - Fetches random jokes from an API.